HEALTH & WELLNESS INFORMATION & RESOURCES

 Coping with stress and anxiety Information from the CAMH: Centre for Addiction and Mental Health website

 Parents for Children’s Mental Health To connect with a family peer support volunteer please email: email@example.com Please note this is a volunteer, peer lead support email.
-We DO NOT provide crisis or clinical services of any kind.
-Our emails will be answered within 48 hours.
+They DO NOT provide crisis or clinical services of any kind.
+Emails will be answered within 48 hours.
 If you, or someone you love is at immediate risk please contact your local emergency services or dial 911.

 Kids Help Phone 1-800-668-6868 For children or youth between the ages of 5 and 20.
 Open 24 hours a day, 7 days a week.
 Free, anonymous and confidential.